 So, last weekend, we saw the Marvel movie Black Panther, and we just knew.
 What did we know?
 We knew that wasn’t going to be the last time we’d see that movie, but we also knew that we had to do a styled shoot inspired by it.
 We loved everything about the movie — the story, the characters, the style, the color — and we wanted to translate it into a Wakanda-inspired wedding.

 Since February is Black History Month, we decided this would be a great opportunity to celebrate.
-This left us with a week to put together a shoot to post so that we could wish everyone a “Happy Black History Month” and a “Wakanda Forever”!
-Being short on time, We cast Kelsey and her husband to be our models, raided our stash of stuff for props, and called up the wonderful photographer and filmmaker Victoria Tapp to shoot for us.
+This left us with a week to put together a shoot to post so we could wish everyone a “Happy Black History Month” and a “Wakanda Forever”!
+Being short on time, we cast Kelsey and her husband to be our models, raided our stash of stuff for props, and called up the wonderful photographer and filmmaker Victoria Tapp to shoot for us.
 And voilà!
 A Wakandan Wedding is born!

 We wanted to embrace the movie’s brilliant combination of modern and traditional styles, so we had fun combining colors and textures to achieve that effect.
 Without further ado (and without spoilers), here are the photos:

 The place settings were all about metals and minerals.
-Since we couldn’t get our hands on any vibranium (We hear it’s expensive), we had to settle for mixing black glass with gold flatware and green napkins.
+Since we couldn’t get our hands on any vibranium (we hear it’s expensive), we had to settle for black glass with gold flatware and green napkins.
 One of our favorite color/texture combinations is the patina on the silver goblet next to the alabaster goblet.